 Vehicle access and parking

 Though road and vehicular access is traditionally more applicable to retail, industrial and manufacturing firms, it’s still something you should consider - or at least look into nearby car parks as a compromise.
-If you are going to invite customers to your office or have staff communting by car, then this may be a priority for you.
+If you are going to invite customers to your office or have staff commuting by car, then this may be a priority for you.

 Every business will rely on the web in some form so it's worth evaluating just how effective a connection your business requires.
-If you simply use the web to send e-mails and upgrade your software, then a standard broadband connection may be sufficient, but if you are a business that relies on the web for the entirety of their income, meanwhile, you should look at first class business connectivity services.
+If you simply use the web to send e-mails and upgrade your software, then a standard broadband connection may be sufficient, but if you are a business that relies on the web for the entirety of their income, you should look at first class business connectivity services.